tigerkelly/YadPb-FX/README.md

 The environment varaible **PATH\_TO\_FX** needs to point to the lib directory of the javafx install.

-The file yadpbfx.zip is an export of my Eclipse project.
-The directory YabPb if the home directory of the YadPb program.
-Copy this directory to you home directory.

-    cp -r YadPb ~/

-Also copy the yadpb script in the bin directory to you bin directory.
-Use this script to start YadPb.

-The directory yadpbfx is the source code to the YadPb program.

 ![Main S creen](src/images/yadpb-fx.png)
 ![General Screen](src/images/yadpb-fx-gen.png)